How to Grow and Care for Strawflowers

 Preservation

-After harvesting, place strawflower stems in fresh water for a few hours in a cool, dark place to keep them fresh.
-Then dry strawflowers to preserve for a long time.
+After harvesting your strawflowers, you need to place the stems in fresh water for a few hours in a dark place to help them maintain their vibrancy and firmness.

 Read more